 Not everyone wants the best and most expensive product.
 Some of us are interested in an affordable and yet powerful middle ground solution.
 The Asus ROG Crosshair VI Hero is just that – a compromise on the price, costing less than the MSI Xpower Titanium without sacrificing on the performance.

 Need a strong, reliable partner for your Ryzen setup that does not burn a hole through your pockets?
 The ASUS ROG Crosshair VI Hero is designed just for you.

-- Powered by AMD Ryzen AM4 and 7th generation Athlon processors to maximize connectivity and speed with NVMe M.2, front panel USB 3.1 and gigabit LAN
+- Powered by AMD Ryzen AM4, 7th generation Athlon and HD 2000 series processors to maximize connectivity and speed with NVMe M.2, front panel USB 3.1 and gigabit LAN

 - 5-Way Optimization featuring auto-tuning and FanXpert 4 provides automatic overclocking profiles for maximum OC performance while AIO and water-cooling headers deliver dynamic system cooling